 Technician’s Note: Here there is room for some variance for individual preference and/or your system needs – if you check your Device driver tab on the System Properties snap-in and find that you need to do this, then install the required device drivers to bring your Performance Index to optimal.
 Also, if you’re smart, you will not just have an Administrator account, you will also have a standard user account from which to do your primary internet browsing, as this provides additional protection for your computer system (actually an individual network in and of itself).
 This is merely an advisory, so ignore this at your own risk.

 For Task Scheduler, I suggest that you audit every Task Scheduler entry, but leave Windows Defender and Disk Defragmenter for the very last items (that is, if you’re deciding to use Defender), as they each have their own snap-in panels with which you must coordinate your Task Scheduler settings, and it’s better to turn off the Base Filtering Service on the Services snap-in (Administrative Services) before you start on those two – otherwise, every time you re-boot, you’ll need to reset them again.
-Once you’re done configuring these two tasks, you’ll need to restart the Base Filtering, IKE…, Firewall, and one other service which stopped when you stopped the Base Filtering service.
+Once you’re done configuring these two tasks, leave the ones you stopped off, as they'll come back on after the re-boot.

 Step 18 – Go into Start/All Programs/System Admin.
 Tools/Services, left-click on Services, then right-click to see “Run As Administrator”, which you left-click to select it.
 Scroll down to the Telnet service and double-left-click it, then go to the “Disabled” entry, left-click the drop-arrow, then left-click on “Manual”, then click “Apply”.
 Now you can close out the Services snap-in.
 Now, under “All Control Panel Items”, scroll down to User Accounts and click it, then find the “Change UAC settings” and click that.
 In the resulting GUI window, select the default entry, which is “Don’t notify me when I make changes to Windows” and click “Apply”.
 Now close this GUI.